 B2.
 Enrollment by Racial/Ethnic Category.

-Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2018.
-Include international students only in the category "Nonresident aliens."
-Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns.
-Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races."
+Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2020.

+- ✓ Include international students only in the category "Nonresident aliens." - ✓ Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns. - Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races."

-Degree-seeking First-time First year Degree-seeking Undergraduates (include first-time first-year) Total Undergraduates (both degree- and non- degree-seeking)
+Degree-seeking First-time First year Degree-seeking Undergraduates (include first-time first-year) Total Undergraduates (both degree- and non-degree-seeking)

-Nonresident aliens 1 6
+Nonresident aliens 0 0

-Hispanic/Latino 38 126
+Hispanic/Latino 24 118

-Black or African American, non- Hispanic 23 107
+Black or African American, non-Hispanic 20 90

-White, non-Hispanic 172 900
+White, non-Hispanic 116 747

-American Indian or Alaska Native, non- Hispanic 1 4
+American Indian or Alaska Native, non-Hispanic 0 1

-Asian, non-Hispanic 5 30
+Asian, non-Hispanic 2 13

-Native Hawaiian or other Pacific Islander, non-Hispanic 0 1
+Native Hawaiian or other Pacific Islander, non-Hispanic 0 2

-Two or more races, non-Hispanic 11 40
+Two or more races, non-Hispanic 5 28

-Race and/or ethnicity unknown 11 46
+Race and/or ethnicity unknown 4 37

-Total 262 1,260
+Total 171 1,036

+B3.
 Persistence

-B3.
-Number of degrees awarded by your institution from July 1, 2017, to June 30, 2018.
+Number of degrees awarded by your institution from July 1, 2019, to June 30, 2020.

-Certificate/diploma
+AWARD TYPE # AWARDED

+Certificate/diploma:

-Associate degrees
+Associate degrees:

-Bachelor's degrees 361
+Bachelor's degrees: 352

-Postbachelor's certificates
+Post-bachelor's certificates: 3

-Master's degrees 40
+Master's degrees: 37

-Post-master's certificates 10
+Post-master's certificates: 9

-Doctoral degrees - research/scholarship
+Doctoral degrees - research/scholarship:

-Doctoral degrees - professional practice
+Doctoral degrees - professional practice:

-Doctoral degrees - other
+Doctoral degrees - other:

-Graduation Rates
+B4-B21: Graduation Rates

 The items in this section correspond to data elements collected by the IPEDS Web-based Data Collection System's Graduation Rate Survey (GRS).

-For complete instructions and definitions of data elements, see the IPEDS GRS Forms and Instructions for the 2018-19 Survey.
+✓ For complete instructions and definitions of data elements, see the IPEDS GRS Forms and Instructions for the 2020-2021 Survey. https://nces.ed.gov/ipeds/use-the-data/survey-components/9/graduation-rates

-In the following section for bachelor's or equivalent programs, please disaggregate the Fall 2011 and Fall 2012 cohorts (formerly CDS B4-B11) into four groups:
+In the following section for bachelor's or equivalent programs, please disaggregate the Fall 2013 and Fall 2014 cohorts (formerly CDS B4-B11) into four groups:

-- Students who received a Federal Pell Grant - Recipients of a subsidized Stafford Loan who did not receive a Pell Grant - Students who did not receive either a Pell Grant or a subsidized Stafford Loan - Total (all students, regardless of Pell Grant or subsidized loan status)

-^{}Students who received both a Federal Pell Grant and a subsidized Stafford Loan should be reported in the "Recipients of a Federal Pell Grant" column.
+- Students who received a Federal Pell Grant\ - Recipients of a subsidized Stafford Loan who did not receive a Pell Grant - Students who did not receive either a Pell Grant or a subsidized Stafford Loan - Total (all students, regardless of Pell Grant or subsidized loan status) - \ Students who received both a Federal Pell Grant and a subsidized Stafford Loan should be reported in the "Recipients of a Federal Pell Grant" column.